-Why has the TSR hurdle been chosen?
 The Board has selected a relative TSR measure because it provides direct alignment with shareholder outcomes and is a good indicator of profitable management of assets, operating efficiencies, progress in meeting Caltex's strategic objectives and long term performance.
 It provides a direct comparison of relative performance in a range of market conditions and only rewards executives when returns are at or above the median of peer companies against which Caltex competes for capital, customers or talent.
 Absolute TSR has not been selected because it does not distinctly separate the company's performance from overall market movements over which executives may have no control.
-What if a participant ceases employment?
 If a participant ceases to be an employee due to resignation, all unvested equity awards held by the participant will lapse, except in exceptional circumstances as approved by the Board.
 The Board has the discretion to determine the extent to which equity awards granted to a participant under the CEIP vest on a pro-rated basis where the participant ceases to be an employee of a Group company due to retirement, death, total and permanent disablement, bona fide redundancy or other reason with the approval of the Board.
 If no determination is made by the Board, all equity awards held by the participant will lapse.
-What happens in the event of a change in control?
 Any unvested performance rights may vest at the Board's discretion, having regard to pro-rated performance.
-Are dividends paid on unvested rights?
 No dividends or voting rights apply to unvested performance rights.